YH-UtMSB/Courses/Learning/SDS-383D-STATS_MODELING_II/exercise4/math/all_comb.md

 ================
 Yilin He

-#### It is a dynamic programming example to try all possible combinations of digits from 1 to k.
+#### It is a dynamic programming example to display all possible combinations of digits from 1 to k.

 ``` r
 all_combin = function(k){